-- 3. THE USE OF FUNDS RESERVED FOR INNOVATION AND EXPANSION ACTIVITIES (SECTIONS 101(A)(18) AND 101(A)(23) OF THE REHABILITATION ACT) (E.G., SRC, SILC). - ORS utilized I & E funds to support and augment the benefits counseling outreach provided by the Sherlock Center on Disabilities WIPA project. - ORS utilized I & E funds to support the Sherlock Center on Disabilities facilitation of the Developmental Disability and Behavioral Health Supported Employment Council meetings, including joint quarterly meetings to enhance the SE services provided to individuals who require them. - ORS utilized I& E funds to support the activities of the SRC.
+- 3. THE USE OF FUNDS RESERVED FOR INNOVATION AND EXPANSION ACTIVITIES (SECTIONS 101(A)(18) AND 101(A)(23) OF THE REHABILITATION ACT) (E.G., SRC, SILC). - ORS utilized I & E funds to support and augment the benefits counseling outreach provided by the Sherlock Center on Disabilities WIPA project. - ORS utilized I & E funds to support the Rhode Island College Paul V. Sherlock Center on Disabilities facilitation of the Developmental Disability and Behavioral Health Supported Employment Council meetings, including joint quarterly meetings to enhance the Supported Employment services provided to individuals who require them.
+The quarterly meetings provide education and resources to Supported Employment CRP providers of services, clients and families/support systems. - ORS utilized I& E funds to support the activities of the SRC.